-Using the customizer in the Hueman WordPress theme
+Using the WordPress live customizer in the Hueman theme

-In the Hueman theme, the WordPress live customizer has an enhanced interface, allowing you to customize any page or your website independently from the others, while all theme options set in the customizer are usually applied site wide.
+The theme options set in the customizer are normally applied site wide.
+In the Hueman theme, the WordPress live customizer has an enhanced interface, allowing you to customize any page of your website independently from the others.

-Before providing use cases, let's go through the two simple principles behind this feature :
+Before going through an example, let's understand the two simple principles of this feature :

-- If a theme option, like the column layout, has been customized specifically for a page ( = only for this page ), then Hueman will use the specific page customization in priority for this option.
+- If a theme option, like the header banner image, has been customized specifically for a page, the Hueman theme will use the specific page customization in priority for this option.

-- when a theme option of this page is not customized specifically, then this option will inherit its value from its parent option level ( all posts, or side wide for a single post ), up to the site wide options.
+- when a theme option of this page is not customized specifically, then this option will inherit its value from its parent option level.
+If we are displaying a single post, the parent levels are : All Posts and then Side Wide.

 This is for example very useful if you need to display a specific menu only on one page, or if you need to set a custom font for some posts.
 It can also be used to set specific colors, footer layout, site layout by page.
-In fact any options of the customizer can be set to a local level, except a few ones that are excluded for the moment : widgets and the custom CSS introduced in 4.7.
+In fact almost all options of the customizer can be set at a local level, including the custom css.